jsehnert101/nba-analytics/README.md

 Prerequisites

 The environment configuration relies on an [Anaconda Distribution](https://anaconda.org).
-Foe example, I use micromamba on my Apple Silicon device.
+For example, I use micromamba on my Apple Silicon device.
 You should be familiar with the following in order to use this package:

 - git